Niche Marketing: Advantages and Disadvantages for Your eCommerce Business

 For example, within the market for girls’ tops are many niches.
 Tops for teenage girls are different, which is further segmented into tops for school and college-going girls.
 As said, all these niches come under a larger market for girl’s tops.

 Nearly all markets can be further divided into different segments based on particular needs and preferences.
-Most common and easiest ways to refine the niche market is by:
+The most common and easiest ways to refine the niche market is by:

-- Geographics: resident of specific neighbourhood, city, or even country
+- Geographics: resident of a specific neighbourhood, city, or even country

 - Demographics: age, gender, education, or income level